alphagov/paas-roadmap/README.md

 [![paas roadmap qrcode](roadmap-qrcode.png)](https://github.com/alphagov/paas-roadmap/projects/1?fullscreen=true)

-> view the roadmap on your mobile by scanning this qrcode
+> Scan this QR code to view the roadmap on your mobile device

 ## Contributing to the roadmap